Hello world

 You might have noticed that the expected outputs in the above report are always None

 instead of the true answers.
-This is expected but appearently not very helpful for debugging your algorithm.
+This is apparently not very helpful for debugging your algorithm.
 How can you fix this?
 Take a look at the function get_exercise1()

 in the file src/pdm4ar/exercises_def/ex01/ex01.py